 are known to contain the most bacteria due to the excessive handling of raw

-foods such as poultry, shellfish, and eggs.
+foods such as poultry, recipe shellfish, and eggs.
 It is important for these hot spots to be cleaned as often as possible.
 Using disinfectants and bleaches are the best defense against these germs and bacteria.

 Cleaning the dishes, silverware, and other cutlery items should be

 incorporated nonstop throughout a restaurant shift.
 This task is generally

 carried out by an assigned employee at the general utility station.
 This is

 another place where germs and bacteria can spread if not cleaned properly.
 Hot

 soapy water and sanitizer is the best option for the cleanest dishes.

 Areas on walls subject to food splatter need to be wiped down consistently.